Grauman's Egyptian Theatre: Netflix

+The Egyptian was renovated and restored beginning in 2020 until 2023.
+The restoration included the removal of elements added during the 1990s restoration, such as the main theater's balcony section and acoustic panels, the entire second theater, and the palm trees and planters in the forecourt.
+Modern lighting and sound upgrades were also added, and the theater's capacity was reduced to 516.

-In August 2023, the Los Angeles Times reported that Netflix had restored the theater to its original appearance.
-This entailed restoring the original neon blade theater sign over Hollywood Boulevard and the original hieroglyphics and artwork on the courtyard walls; renovating the lobby and restoring the interior; and removing elements of the '90s restoration, including courtyard palm trees, acoustic panels in the auditorium, and the entire balcony section, lowering the seating capacity to 516 seats.
-Additionally, modern lighting and sound upgrades were implemented.
-In October 2023, Netflix announced that the theater would reopen on November 9 with a screening of The Killer, followed by a Q&A session with director David Fincher.
-Netflix also announced the release of the documentary short film Temple of Film: 100 Years of the Egyptian Theatre, which features interviews from Guillermo del Toro, Rian Johnson, Lynette Howell Taylor, Autumn Durald Arkapaw and the theater's restoration architect Peyton Hall.
+Netflix reopened the theater on November 9, 2023 with a screening of The Killer followed by a Q&A session with director David Fincher.
+Netflix also announced the release of the documentary short Temple of Film: 100 Years of the Egyptian Theatre, which features interviews from Guillermo del Toro, Rian Johnson, Lynette Howell Taylor, Autumn Durald Arkapaw and the theater's restoration architect Peyton Hall.